 This is a follow-up post to our February 28 post, “Is Magnesium Chloride Bad for Your Car?”
 More information has come to light on the subject, and we want to keep you updated.
-Last month, we talked about magnesium chloride and its effect on plastic, particularly the plastic that insulates our vehicles’ electrical wiring.
-We referred to an article in Colorado’s Vail Daily, in which Colorado mechanics asserted that the compound rots wire insulation, but the state Department of Transportation implied otherwise, saying it’s just harmful to chrome.
+Last month, we discussed magnesium chloride and its effect on plastic, particularly the plastic insulating our vehicles’ electrical wiring.
+We referred to an article in Colorado’s Vail Daily, in which Colorado mechanics asserted that the compound rots wire insulation.
+Still, the state Department of Transportation implied otherwise, saying it’s just harmful to chrome.

 The Colorado Department of Transportation hasn’t found mag chloride corrosive to rubber and plastic, although it can ruin chrome trim, department spokeswoman Nancy Shanks said.

 Now we know why.
 The Colorado DOT sponsored a study by the University of Colorado at Boulder on how magnesium chloride and sodium chloride (table salt, or, in a less-refined state, rock salt) affect the materials cars are made of, and published its results online.
 (Corrosion Effects of Magnesium Chloride and Sodium Chloride on Automobile Components – You can see the report here.)
 The study compared the conditions of various materials before and after exposure such as typically occurring during driving on roads that have been deiced with the compounds.
 They concluded that both compounds are corrosive, and which one is more corrosive depends on how wet or dry the environment is.
 The report shows the different amounts of corrosion that occurred from exposing stainless steel, aluminum alloys and copper to the deicing chemicals.
 One type of stainless steel had a high chromium content, which seems to be the source of the comment about chrome.